California’s Best Beaches North of San Francisco

 Author’s Note: This article “California’s Best Beaches North of San Francisco” is one of 30 chapters in my book/ebook Northern California Travel: The Best Options.
 That book is available in English as a book/ebook and also as an ebook in Chinese.
 Several of my books on California can be seen on my Amazon Author Page.

 Summer entices the connoisseur of California’s best beaches to the coast north and south of San Francisco.
 Whether you want to bronze your skin, marvel at tide pools, escape from urban life, or simply restore your lungs in the bracing salt air, the nearby beaches offer something for everyone.
 If you think you already know the roughly 250 miles of coast between Point Arena and Carmel, peruse the following selections.

 This article covers beaches north of San Francisco.
-A companion piece looks south of The City.
+A companion piece looks at best beaches south of The City.

 Limantour Beach at Point Reyes, about 50 miles north

 Limantour would get my vote as the single most inviting beach on the Northern California coast.
 Firstly, this length of lovely tan sand is so long.
 Secondly, the setting is totally pristine.
 The backdrop of wooded hillsides is alluring.
 You are right in a national park property with little intruding outside presence.

 Access is also excellent, with a large and available parking lot behind the beach, so this beach is for everyone.
 A sense of seclusion and wildness pervades the Point Reyes area, putting you far from Highway 1 and the noise or speed of any automobiles.